-We take the upcoming turn of the year as an opportunity to rethink environmentally harmful New Year's traditions and open ourselves to alternatives.
+We take the upcoming turn of the year as an opportunity to rethink environmentally harmful New Year's traditions and to open ourselves to alternatives.
 With our creative ideas for a sustainable New Year's Eve celebration, you greet the New Year gently and with the best resolutions that you can implement immediately.

-Every year, we traditionally say goodbye to the old year with New Year's Eve fireworks.
-This was originally intended to drive away evil spirits and start the new year with joyful anticipation.
+Every year we traditionally say goodbye to the old year with New Year's Eve fireworks.
+This was originally intended to drive away evil spirits and greet the new year with anticipation.

 In Germany alone, around 137 million euros are literally burned per New Year's Eve.
-This increases fine dust pollution considerably, causes fires and does damage to humans as well as animals.
-Thus, the new year is often started on a muddy mountain of rubbish.
+The fine dust pollution increases considerably, and there are also fires and damage to humans and animals.
+The New Year is often greeted with muddy mountains of rubbish.

 6 tips for a sustainable New Year's Eve party

 1. Campfire instead of fireworks

-On New Year's Eve, the environmental pollution is literally in the air - The amount of fine dust generated by the annual New Year's fireworks is around 16 percent of the annual emissions caused by road traffic.
+On New Year's Eve, the environmental pollution is literally in the air, because the amount of fine dust generated by the annual New Year's fireworks is around 16 percent of the annual emissions from road traffic.
 That is why the DUH (German Environmental Aid) and an active petition are calling for a general ban on fireworks.
 Partial success has already been achieved because some German cities have banned pyrotechnics on New Year's Eve.

-The garbage piles of the remains of fireworks on sidewalks and in green areas are an unpleasant by-product which is taken along into the new year.
+The garbage piles of the remains of fireworks on sidewalks and in green areas can give us a proverbial “happy new year”.
 Duds and black powder residues are also dangerous for pedestrians and animals.

 Our alternatives to polluting firecrackers:

 A sustainable solution for the future is the fascinating light magic without environmental pollution in the form of laser shows such as in Landshut.
-If you have a garden, you can also collect wood and invite friends around the campfire or the fire bowl.
+If you have a garden, you collect wood in good time and invite friends around the campfire or the fire bowl.